Learn something new every day

 More Info... by email

-Diabetic dermopathy is distinguished by skin lesions that usually are round or oval.
+This particular condition is distinguished by skin lesions that tend to be flat and either round or oval in shape.
 In some people, they look similar to age spots.
 The lesions normally cover a large area because they can be quite numerous.
-They typically do not itch, sting or burn.
-The spots also usually do not hurt or become open sores.
+They typically do not itch, sting or burn, and neither do they hurt or become open sores.

 Diabetic dermopathy can sometimes be seen in people who do not have diabetes, although this is very uncommon.
-The presence of more than three skin lesions is almost always limited to people who have diabetes.
-Individuals with the condition are usually of an older age or have had diabetes for at least 20 years.
+The presence of more than three skin lesions is almost always limited to people who have received a formal diabetes diagnosis, and is more common in advanced stages; in general, people are more likely to develop these lesions if they are over age 40 or have suffered from diabetes for at least 20 years.
 Up to 30 percent of diabetics will develop the ailment at some point.
-It is more common in men than in women.
+It is more common in men than in women as well.

 One form of diabetic dermopathy is called eruptive xanthoma.
 It results from uncontrolled diabetes.
 This disorder creates the sudden eruption on the skin of small, yellowish-orange to reddish-brown papules.
 These papules might appear on the hands, arms, feet, legs and buttocks, and they develop because of high concentrations of plasma triglycerides.
 The xanthomas usually disappear as soon as the diabetes is under control.

 There is no truly effective treatment for diabetic dermopathy.
-The skin lesions, however, can sometimes improve with better blood sugar control.
-The use of 15-25 milligrams of chelated zinc daily for several weeks has helped some individuals.
-The patches and papules normally tend to go away by themselves after a few years, but they usually will leave scars behind.
+The skin lesions’ appearance can sometimes improve with better blood sugar control, though, and certain medications and supplements can also help reduce their noticeability.
+The use of 15-25 milligrams of chelated zinc daily for several weeks has helped some individuals, for instance.
+The patches and papules tend to go away by themselves after a few years, but they usually will leave scars behind.
 As with most medical problems, the disorder can be more easily controlled if it is caught in its early stages.

 My doctor also told me there was not any specific treatment for these diabetic dermopathy spots.
 I had a few of these spots show up on my thighs and wanted to see how I could get rid of them.